jackmacaa/API-project/README.md

 06/11/2021 - Completed basic functionality of Question 5.

-07/11/2021 - Tested varying date formats, the dates may be added in any order now, wrote readme.
+07/11/2021 - Tested varying date formats, the dates may now be added in any order, wrote readme.

-08/11/2021 - Added comments to the code, Error checking in case the user enters no dates or one missing.
+08/11/2021 - Added comments to the code, error checking in case the user enters no dates or only one date.

 ---